Harris' campaign leaders say there was a 'price to be paid' for shortened campaign against Trump

 David Plouffe, another senior adviser, added, “There was a price to be paid for the short campaign."

-The pointed reflections on Harris' loss came just before she was scheduled to host a conference call with supporters as the party begins a painful process of self-examination.
+The pointed reflections on Harris' loss came just before she declared she was “proud of the campaign we ran” during a conference call with supporters as the party begins a painful process of self-examination.
 Trump won every swing state and made gains among key voting groups traditionally aligned with Democrats — young voters and voters of color, among them.

-Harris' team did not question the legitimacy of Trump's victory.
-“We lost,” O'Malley Dillon said.
+Backed by the resounding win, the Republican president-elect is claiming a mandate to enact his populist agenda as he prepares to return to the White House on Jan.
+20.

+Harris acknowledged her defeat during the conference call, but praised the political organization her team built that featured more than 408,000 volunteers who knocked on nearly 20 million doors and made over 219 million phone calls.

+“What we did in 107 days was unprecedented,” she said, noting that her campaign also raised more than $1.4 billion, which marks a record for U.S. presidential campaigns.

-But none of the Harris' advisers acknowledged any mistakes during the wide-ranging podcast interview hosted by former Democratic operatives.
+Still, Harris' campaign finished the election in debt.
+And none of the Harris advisers acknowledged any mistakes during the wide-ranging podcast interview hosted by former Democratic operatives.
 Instead, they indicated that Harris had few options given the compressed timeframe and the broad anti-incumbent headwinds that have challenged elected officials across the world.

 They also gave Trump's team some credit.